Global change: Causes

-In the past, the main drivers of planetary-scale changes have been solar variation, plate tectonics, volcanism, proliferation and abatement of life, meteorite impact, resource depletion, changes in Earth's orbit around the sun, and changes in the tilt of Earth on its axis.
+In the past, the main drivers of planetary-scale changes have been solar variation, plate tectonics, volcanism, proliferation and abatement of life, meteorite impact, resource depletion, changes in Earth's orbit around the Sun, and changes in the tilt of Earth on its axis.
 There is overwhelming evidence that now the main driver of the global change is the growing human population's demand for resources; some experts and scientists have described this phenomenon as the anthropocene epoch.
 In the last 250 years, human-caused change has accelerated and caused climate change, widespread species extinctions, fish-stock collapse, desertification, ocean acidification, ozone depletion, pollution, and other large-scale shifts.
+Recent analyses indicate that human-induced warming reached 1.14°C (range: 0.9 to 1.4°C) averaged over the 2013–2022 decade and 1.26°C (range: 1.0 to 1.6°C) in 2022.
+Over this period, human-induced warming has been increasing at an unprecedented rate of over 0.2°C per decade.
+This acceleration is attributed to record-high greenhouse gas emissions, averaging 54 ± 5.3 GtCO₂e annually, coupled with a decline in aerosol-induced cooling effects.

 Scientists working on the International Geosphere-Biosphere Programme have said that Earth is now operating in a "no analogue" state.
 Measurements of Earth system processes, past and present, have led to the conclusion that the planet has moved well outside the range of natural variability in the last half million years at least.
 Homo sapiens have been around for about 300,000 years.